In addition to what NMCDHH offers on our website, you may also find the websites listed below to be of interest.

 New Mexico Hearing Loss Association of America (HLAA) Chapters

-The local websites for the Hearing Loss Association of America, a national support organization and resource for individuals with hearing loss and their families.
-New Mexico has three HLAA chapters: Albuquerque, Las Cruces and Santa Fe.
+Find the local websites for the Hearing Loss Association of America, a national support organization and resource for individuals with hearing loss and their families.
+New Mexico has two HLAA chapters: Albuquerque and Santa Fe.

 National Association of the Deaf (NAD)